wowexchange/wowexchange.github.io/README.md

-## 8.Paging to get a list of orders in progress
+## 9. Paging to get a list of orders in progress

 **Interface Address**: `/spot/open-api/v1/exchange/orders`